DonMcNamara/dockerfiles/README.md

+This is a fork from https://github.com/DonMcNamara/dockerfiles/tree/master/dockerjekyllpages which is built at https://hub.docker.com/r/dmcnamara/dockerjekyllpages/

+This repo is built at https://hub.docker.com/r/whitegecko/dockerjekyllpages/

 ### Description
 This is a docker image to run Jekyll against a git repository.
 This is essentially githubpages in a docker image.
 This docker image uses nginx, Jekyll, uwsgi and supervisor.